aaronjan98/node-db-challenge/README.md

 - [x] Explain the difference between `Relational Databases` and `SQL`.

- - SQL a special software program that helps users create and maintain a database.
+ - SQL a query language that helps users communicate with the database.
 A relational database represents a collection of related (two-dimensional) tables.

 - [x] Why do tables need a `primary key`?